pxheim/zettelkasten/workshop-residues-time-uncertainty-and-change-in-software-architecture.md

 Non-conventional decomposition - this is good.

 Design based on what's going to change.
 Problem is that everything is going to change.
+You never know what components a stressor is going to hit.
+They can be decoupled and still be hit by the same stressor.

+By stressing your architecture, you find these hidden couplings!

+---

+Incidence matrix:

+first column is trigger (stressor) first row is function that the stressor touches if stressor triggers function, it's a 1 in the matrix, otherwise 0.